drewhsu86/steam-bot-practice/README.md

 ## How to use

 To run the bot, first create a .env file with a valid Steam USERNAME and PASSWORD as .env variables.
+Also remember to npm i/npm install.

 Then, use either: